 VA Home Loans

-What are the Eligibility Requirement for VA Loans?
+What Are The Eligibility Requirements for VA Loans?

 VA Loan Requirements

-- You have service 90 consecutive days of active duty during wartime
+- You have served 90 consecutive days of active duty during wartime

 - You have 181 days of active service during peacetime

 - You have more than 6 years of service in the National Guard or Reserves

 - You are the spouse of a service member who has died in the line of duty or as a result of a service-related disability